libellux/Libellux-Up-and-Running/docs/openvas/README.md

 root@ubuntu:~$ systemctl start redis-server@openvas.service
 ```

+### Set up GVM user permissions

 OpenVAS will be launched from an ospd-openvas process.
 The process need to be executed using sudo.
-Update the sudoers file accordingly.
+Update the secure path in the sudoers file accordingly.

 ```{12}
 root@ubuntu:~$ visudo